Submission Guidelines

 Prizes

-Only those abstracts accepted as a free paper will be considered for one of the two presentation prizes on offer: one for medics in training and one for early career orthoptists (5 years or less qualified) or early career non-medic researchers
+Only those abstracts accepted as a free paper will be considered for one of the four presentation prizes on offer: two for medics in training and two for early career orthoptists (5 years or less qualified) or early career non-medic researchers

 There is one paper poster prize of £500 awarded to the best poster displayed at the meeting